She's a

 swooned me in my reverie,

-a crash of lightning
+crash of lightning

 and clap of thunder above.